Skip to Main Content

 Cal-OSHA has established Permissible Exposure Limits (PELs) for CO and total nuisance dust as Particulates Not Otherwise Regulated (PNOR) as 8-hour Time Weighted Averages (TWAs).
 The Cal-OSHA PELs for these constituents are 25 ppm and 10 mg/m3, respectively.

-Maintaining acceptable indoor air quality is accomplished by:
+Maintaining acceptable indoor environmental quality is accomplished by:

 • Monitoring and maintaining the operation of HVAC equipment, and repairing and adjusting equipment as required to maintain proper air flow within occupied spaces.